 - Attempting to bend the knee against resistance is painful.

 - Pressing in (palpating) feels painful and tender.

 - You may even feel the bone fragment through the skin.

 Your doctor may use X-ray imaging to diagnose an avulsion fracture.

 An avulsion of the biceps femoris tendon is where the tendon comes away from the bone taking a piece of bone with it.
 This most commonly occurs where the long head attaches to the ischial tuberosity in the buttocks but can also occur at the back of the knee.

 The long head originates from a region at the back of the hip bone called the ischial tuberosity.
 The short head originates from the back of the femur or thigh bone.
 Both muscle bellies join together, cross the knee joint and insert into the top outer surface of the shin bones.
 As with all the hamstrings, it has a dual function, both to bend the knee and extend the hip.

-Injuries to biceps femoris are more common than to the other hamstrings.
+Injuries to the biceps femoris are more common than to the other hamstring muscles.
 One theory for this is the fact that each of the two heads is innervated by different branches of the sciatic nerve.

 Treatment for biceps femoris avulsion

 Immediate first aid is to apply the PRICE principles of protection, rest, ice, compression, and elevation.